nandweza/alx-pre_course/README.md

-#**ALX COURSE PROJECTS**
+#**MY ALX COURSE PROJECTS**

 > >_I'm a ALX Student, this space is for my learning projects_

 ##Contributions

-Pull requests are welcome. for contribution, ellaboration, and more learning purposes.
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.